 - if you are worried about your symptoms, please call NHS 111.
 Do not go directly to your GP or other healthcare environment

 - see further information and the Public Health England Blog

 - if you are showing symptoms, follow PHE guidance

 What to do if you have symptoms

 - If you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 10 days from when your symptoms started.
 (See ending isolation section for more information).
-If you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 10 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill.
+If you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 10 days, and all other household members who remain well must also stay at home and not leave the house for 1o days.
+The 1o-day period starts from the day when the first person in the house became ill.
 See explanatory diagram

 - if you can, move any vulnerable individuals (such as the elderly and those with underlying health conditions) out of your home, to stay with friends or family for the duration of the home isolation period

 - if you cannot move vulnerable people out of your home, stay away from them as much as possible.